 Spring flowering shrubs will not only add curb appeal to your front yard and spruce up your garden, but they also benefit emerging pollinators.

-Quick tip: All newly planted nursery stock should be watered at the soil level every day for one week, then every other day for the next two weeks.
+Quick tip: All newly planted nursery stock should be watered at the soil level two to three times a week.
 Adjust your watering schedule according to rainfall or drought conditions.

 The distinguished fragrant, lavender-hued blooms on lilacs make them indeed a timeless addition to gardens.
 In early spring they are covered in flowers that fill the area with an aromatic floral scent.